 Monday, March 10, 2014

 I’m writing today to share some exciting news.
 I recently accepted an incredible opportunity to join the prestigious Mid-Pacific Institute (MPI) as Chief Innovation Officer.
-My daughter is currently a fourth grader at MPI, and my family has long admired the school’s commitment to academic excellence and cultural diversity, and its traditions that foster a strong foundation civic responsibility in every student.
+My daughter is currently a fourth grader at MPI, and my family has long admired the school’s commitment to academic excellence and cultural diversity, and its traditions that foster a strong foundation of civic responsibility in every student.
 My new role at MPI begins on August 10th.

 As CIO, I will be responsible for articulating a vision for educational and administrative use of technology throughout the school, building upon MPI’s strength as a leader in implementing innovative and emerging technologies in the classroom.
 I will oversee the school’s Technology Department, and will strive each day to build a learning environment whose very foundation is creativity and curiosity, where students are given the opportunity to experiment – where innovation is born from iteration.